 Dr. Kesarwani takes great care in marking and planning your surgery.
 As a talented artist, he strives to recreate the right shape for each and every patient.
 This is not a cookie cutter procedure.

-The procedure is done under anesthesia.
+The cosmetic surgery procedure is done under local anesthesia or general anesthesia.
 Fat transfer from the body to the buttocks is done by liposuction and subsequent fat injection.
 First, gentle liposuction is performed to harvest the fat from inside a belly button incision or the inside thigh/leg.
 While the incision measures only millimetres, it remains well hidden.
 Generally speaking, the aim to harvest 3 times the amount to transfer.

 You’ll be asked to wear compression garment that covers the liposuctioned areas as well as your buttocks for 4-5 days 24/7.
 You’ll need to keep pressure off your buttocks for 5-7 days — this allows blood vessels to grow within the transferred fat so that it can be sustained.

-If you’ve been thinking about making this change to your appearance, then come in for a surgery consultation.
+If you’ve been thinking about making this change to your appearance, then speak with our head board certified plastic surgeon, Dr. Kesarwani, during your private plastic surgery consultation.
+Your initial consultation is scheduled with him.
 We will discuss your surgical goals and determine your medical history to tell whether you are a suitable candidate for a Brazilian butt lift.